Input formats

 The syntax is

-query: HTTP://LOGIN:PASS@SERVER:PORT/projects/PROJECTID/issues?query_id=QUERYID
+url: HTTP://LOGIN:PASS@SERVER:PORT/projects/PROJECTID/issues?query_id=QUERYID

 - from: REDMINE_FIELD_ID